Q&A Webcast Episode: 31 October 2010

-In this 31 October 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on kindness to others, career versus family, terminal cancer and disability, chronic complainers, irresponsible adult children, maintaining civility online, and more in an hour-long broadcast.
+In the live broadcast of Philosophy in Action Radio on Sunday, 31 October 2010, I answered questions on kindness to others, career versus family, terminal cancer and disability, chronic complainers, irresponsible adult children, maintaining civility online, and more.

 My News of the Week: Right now, these webcasts are very experimental, and this episode was my first in this format.
 Hence, it has lots of rough edges.
 Please lower your expectations accordingly!